-In short, the Community Covenant is a barrier to attending TWU only for those who are unwilling to live by Evangelical Christian beliefs and teachings during their course of study.
-The claim that TWU unfairly discriminates against gays and lesbians is therefore unfounded.
+In short, the Community Covenant is a barrier to attending TWU for all people are unwilling to live by Evangelical Christian beliefs and teachings during their course of study.
+The claim that TWU discriminates against gays and lesbians is therefore unfounded.